Nutrition

 - PB Fit Peanut Protein Powder – I typically use PBFit brand, but PB2 also makes a really great option.
 At least one of these can usually be found in most grocery stores (at least in the US).
 You can also buy these online.

 - Cocoa Powder – nothing fancy here; just use whatever brand you’ve got on hand!
-If you don’t like chocolate, you should check out the Protein Peanut Butter Cookie recipe instead:
+If you don’t like chocolate, you should check out the Protein Peanut Butter Cookie recipe instead!
+And if you can’t do peanuts, maybe this Protein Coconut Almond Butter Cookie recipe would work!

 - PBFit Peanut Butter Spread – I like this Peanut Butter because it is significantly higher protein than other brands.
 If you do use something else, be aware that your calories and macros may vary from what’s listed in the recipe.